 Other institutions that are located in Claremont and more loosely affiliated with The Claremont Colleges are the Claremont School of Theology, the Institute for Antiquity and Christianity and the Rancho Santa Ana Botanic Garden.

-The Claremont University Consortium serves as the central coordinating and support organization for The Claremont Colleges.
-Centrally located on campus, the CUC provides 28 vital services and programs for The Claremont Colleges and operates the programs and central facilities on behalf of the member colleges.
+The Claremont Colleges Services (TCCS) serves as the central coordinating and support organization for The Claremont Colleges.
+Centrally located on campus, the TCCS provides 28 vital services and programs for The Claremont Colleges and operates the programs and central facilities on behalf of the member colleges.
 These include:

 A library system with more than two million volumes and 6,000 subscriptions.

 The official bookstore of The Claremont Colleges.
 It is the place to buy textbooks, school supplies, Harvey Mudd clothing and other items.

 The first responding agency on campus.
 They are on call 24/7 and are responsible for patrolling the campuses and responding to emergencies.

 The main health care facility for students, offering free office visits and a wide range of medical services and testing.